 Crowd Controlled Mode

 This mode is the only mode that shows all of your questions to your crowd at once.
-The questions are displayed in groups of five and your crowd may navigate and answer each of your questions at their own pace and choosing.
+The questions are displayed in groups of five and your crowd may navigate through the questions, then answer each of the questions at their own pace and choosing.

 Again, some settings are locked, and others unlocked.
 All settings in the Question Timer area are locked.
 This mode is meant to give your crowd as long as they need to answer each question, so timers for each question are completely disabled.